Martin13025/Martin13025/README.md

 ## Frontend React Web-Developer

-With 3 years of experience, I specialize in creating modern, scalable web applications.
+With 3 years of experience in web development, I specialize in creating modern and scalable web applications.
+Throughout my career, I have successfully developed complex frontend and backend solutions using technologies such as JavaScript, React, Node.js, and Express.
+My experience includes building applications that efficiently handle large volumes of data while ensuring high performance and user-friendliness.
 ### Technology Stack:

 <div align="center">